tsdev/go/README.md

 `go`

-Prints all label - path pairs to the Command Window.
+Prints all label - path pairs to the MATLAB Command Window.

 `go(label)`